View our latest blog where volunteers share their experiences of the project

 What is it?

 ‘Remotely Digital’ is our latest project for 2022 and is funded by the National Lottery Heritage Fund.
-It will train, upskill and use remote digital volunteers to help Barnsley Archives to understand, interpret and transcribe our sound and film collections, principally new material received since our 2016 project.
-The project will give us the opportunity to fund the conversion of material that has been donated in recent years, as well as material that might be donated during the course of the project.
+It will train, upskill and use remote digital volunteers to help Barnsley Archives and Local Studies to understand, interpret and transcribe our sound and film collections, principally new material received since our 2016 sound and film project was completed.
+This project will give us the opportunity to fund the conversion of material that has been donated in recent years, as well as material that might be donated during the course of the project.

 What are we working on?